braaannigan/braaannigan.github.io/workshop_instructions.md

 The first cell imports the necessary packages.
 The second cell checks that the package versions are up-to-date.

+There may be a slight issue with xarray.
+You should have version 0.9 or 0.10, the code I've written may suggest there's a problem when you have 0.10, but this can be ignored.

 If there is a problem, send me the output from the second cell.